alex2276564/MMOSpawnPoint/README.md

 **How Vanilla Respawn Works:**

 **Versions 1.16.5 - 1.21.8:**

 1. **Active spawn point priority**: The game uses whichever spawn point the player set most recently:
-    - If a **respawn anchor** is active (has charges and placed in the Nether), the player respawns there regardless of where they died (Overworld, Nether, or End).
+    * If a **respawn anchor** is active (has charges and placed in the Nether), the player respawns there regardless of where they died (Overworld, Nether, or End).
 Each respawn consumes one charge.
-    - If a **bed** is active (placed in the Overworld), the player respawns there regardless of where they died.
+    * If a **bed** is active (placed in the Overworld), the player respawns there regardless of where they died.

 2. **Fallback to world spawn**: If the active spawn point is unavailable (anchor destroyed/uncharged/obstructed, or bed broken/obstructed), the player respawns at the **Overworld world spawn** (coordinates set by `/setworldspawn` or near 0,0).

 3. **End portal exception**: Exiting through an End portal teleports the player to their active spawn point without consuming anchor charges.

 **Versions 1.21.9 and above:**

 The logic remains the same, except for the fallback behavior:

-- **Fallback to world spawn**: If the active spawn point is unavailable, the player respawns at the **current dimension's world spawn** (if set via `/setworldspawn` in that dimension), otherwise falls back to the Overworld world spawn.
+* **Fallback to world spawn**: If the active spawn point is unavailable, the player respawns at the **current dimension's world spawn** (if set via `/setworldspawn` in that dimension), otherwise falls back to the Overworld world spawn.
-- This means players can now respawn in the Nether, End, or custom dimensions if a world spawn is set there.
+* This means players can now respawn in the Nether, End, or custom dimensions if a world spawn is set there.

 **Important notes:**

-- Respawn anchors only function in the Nether dimension
+* Respawn anchors only function in the Nether dimension
-- Beds only function as spawn points in the Overworld dimension
+* Beds only function as spawn points in the Overworld dimension
-- Anchors explode if used in the Overworld or End (when trying to set spawn or charge them)
+* Anchors explode if used in the Overworld or End (when trying to set spawn or charge them)
-- There's no "backup" system - if your active spawn point fails, you go to world spawn, not to an old bed/anchor
+* There's no "backup" system - if your active spawn point fails, you go to world spawn, not to an old bed/anchor

 ---

 **MMOSpawnPoint** (priority-based logic) works completely differently:

-- 👥 Party first (if enabled)
+* 👥 Party first (if enabled)
-    - If the party system is enabled and conditions are met, the player can be teleported to a party member before any spawn rules are checked.
+    * If the party system is enabled and conditions are met, the player can be teleported to a party member before any spawn rules are checked.

-- 🧠 Priority decides everything next
+* 🧠 Priority decides everything next
-    - The plugin collects all spawn entries that match the current event (death/join/both), the player’s location, and your conditions (permissions/placeholders).
+    * The plugin collects all spawn entries that match the current event (death/join/both), the player's location, and your conditions (permissions/placeholders).
-    - It then sorts those entries by priority (highest → lowest) and uses the first one that matches.
+    * It then sorts those entries by priority (highest → lowest) and uses the first one that matches.
-    - There is no hard-coded “type order.”
+    * There is no hard-coded "type order."
 Only priority matters.

-- ⚙️ Default priorities (from config.yml → settings.defaultPriorities)
+* ⚙️ Default priorities (from config.yml → settings.defaultPriorities)
-    - coordinate: 100
+    * coordinate: 100
-    - region: 50
+    * region: 50
-    - world: 10
+    * world: 10

-      By default this “feels like”: coordinate (100) → region (50) → world (10).
+By default this "feels like": coordinate (100) → region (50) → world (10).
 You can change these values or set explicit priorities per entry.

-- 🎯 Destination selection (inside a matched entry)
+* 🎯 Destination selection (inside a matched entry)
-    - If there is only one destination, it’s used.
+    * If there is only one destination, it's used.
-    - If there are multiple, weights (and weightConditions) decide which one is picked.
+    * If there are multiple, weights (and weightConditions) decide which one is picked.
-    - If requireSafe: true, a waiting room is used while the plugin searches for a safe spot.
+    * If requireSafe: true, a waiting room is used while the plugin searches for a safe spot.

-- 🧭 Easy flow (at a glance)
+* 🧭 Easy flow (at a glance)

 Player dies/joins
 → 👥 Party (if enabled)
 → 🔍 Sort matching entries by priority (high → low)
 → ✅ First entry that matches event + location + conditions
 → 🎯 Pick destination (weights) → 🚀 Teleport (waiting room if requireSafe)
 → ❌ If nothing matched → Vanilla respawn

-- 🔧 Want “regions first” (or any other order)?
+* 🔧 Want "regions first" (or any other order)?
-    - Just give region entries higher priorities than coordinate/world.
+    * Just give region entries higher priorities than coordinate/world.
-    - Example:
+    * Example:
-        - region rules: 800+
+        * region rules: 800+
-        - coordinate rules: 300–700
+        * coordinate rules: 300–700
-        - world rules: 10–200
+        * world rules: 10–200

-- 🛟 Fallback
+* 🛟 Fallback
-    - If no MMOSpawnPoint entries match, the game falls back to Vanilla behavior (anchor/bed/world spawn).
+    * If no MMOSpawnPoint entries match, the game falls back to Vanilla behavior (anchor/bed/world spawn).

 ### Triggering MSP without death/join events

-By design, MMOSpawnPoint does not implement arbitrary “teleport me now” entry points beyond death/join events.
+By design, MMOSpawnPoint does not implement arbitrary "teleport me now" entry points beyond death/join events.
 However, you can integrate MSP with portals or NPC scripts as a workaround:

-- Create a portal with AdvancedPortals (or similar).
+* Create a portal with AdvancedPortals (or similar).
-- Configure MSP to target the portal’s location in a coordinate-based rule (e.g., event: death for that area).
+* Configure MSP to target the portal's location in a coordinate-based rule (e.g., event: death for that area).
-- In the portal, execute: /msp simulate death <player> (or run the command via an NPC/trigger system).
+* In the portal, execute: /msp simulate death <player> (or run the command via an NPC/trigger system).
-- The player will be processed by MSP as if they had died in the configured triggerArea, and teleported according to your MSP rules.
+* The player will be processed by MSP as if they had died in the configured triggerArea, and teleported according to your MSP rules.

 This lets you reuse all MSP features (party, waiting room, safe search, weights) for custom flows such as portals, checkpoints, scripted events, etc.